 THE BIG COVER UP: Black America

 Let’s be clear, our goal is an all-inclusive national news media concept that prioritizes including the interests and concerns of African Americans.
-With national news media representation we will no longer be marginalized.
-If we are covering the same news-worthy national and international events but including a whole body of relevant racial information the others have been down playing, ignoring or dismissing, what news source is more likely to prevail and be in demand?
+With national news media representation, we will no longer be marginalized.
+If we are covering the same news-worthy national and international events but including a whole body of relevant racial information, the others have been downplaying, ignoring or dismissing, what news source is more likely to prevail and be in demand?
 Would it be the biased abridged version or the unbiased comprehensive report?
-This translates into us having the most relevant and reality based national news media operation in America.
+This translates into us having the most relevant and reality-based national news media operation in America.
 It will definitely be more relevant, progressive and fair than the mainstream news media with its tradition and practice of deferring to law enforcement in race matters and more insidiously of knowingly supporting police misconduct when race is involved.
 Although this does not happen in every instance, it happens often enough to show its as real a practice in the news media as the code of silence is in law enforcement and we have the perfect video proof.

 Unprecedented empowerment, the ability to impose accountability where it has never been, no longer being a marginalized race in the society; there are more than a few black and white Americans who will undoubtedly find these advancements appealing.
-People feeling they have no alternative but to march and demonstrate for news media attention regarding various racial issues has become the perceived only option as a result of this long term news media void.
+People feeling they have no alternative but to march and demonstrate for news media attention regarding various racial issues has become the perceived only option as a result of this long-term news media void.
 Having our own news media means the need to demonstrate to gain news media attention recedes when we have our own national news media representation for the first time in history.
 This is the salvation to Roger Goodell and the NFL’s players’ clueless national anthem quandary.

 As a race, what we have been doing so far is a repetition of what we have been doing since the success of the civil rights movement, still marching and demonstrating as the ultimate means to protest against injustice.
-Even the tweeting and Instagraming is more venting and expressing discontent than putting mechanisms or devices in place to bring about real change.
+Even the tweeting and Instagramming is more venting and expressing discontent than putting mechanisms or devices in place to bring about real change.

 Holding police and community seminars, the premise being the police will get to know members of the community and vice versa, thereby making for better police and community relationships has been going on for years.
 Periodically, the justice department and the FBI conduct these seminars around the country.
 This police “get to know the community drill” is not new.
 Meanwhile, the police killings of unarmed black males continue uninterrupted with alarming regularity.

 The recent revelations of these law enforcement racist killings via camera phones and YouTube has resulted in new attention being directed at this race and police problem but no new solutions.
 President Obama generated over $600 million to his “My Brother’s Keeper” Initiative.
-Michael Jordan, the poster child for black super stars remaining silent on race matters, was recently prompted to speak up and made a $2 million donation to the cause.
+Michael Jordan, the poster child for black superstars remaining silent on race matters, was recently prompted to speak up and made a $2 million donation to the cause.
 He reportedly donated $1 million each to a police charity and the NAACP Legal Defense Fund, saying “I can no longer stay silent.”
 There are other high profile professional athletes now speaking up highlighted by the ESPY speech delivered by LeBron James, Chris Paul, Dwayne Wade and Carmelo Anthony.
-Not to be ignored are the some WNBA players engaging in their own demonstration.
+Not to be ignored are the some WNBA players engaging in their own demonstrations.